-U.S. court, U.S. plaintiff, U.S. defendant… everything about the case is American but one: the defendant lives in Kaiserslautern.
-Or Basel, or Xi’an, or Montreal—pick an overseas city.
+U.S. court, U.S. plaintiff, U.S. law to be applied… everything about the case is American but one: the defendant lives in Kaiserslautern.
+Or Basel, or Xi’an, or Yokohama—pick an overseas city.
+(Likewise if it’s a Canadian court, Canadian plaintiff, etc.)

 When you serve a defendant in another country, you must observe the laws of that country, particularly where the Hague Service Convention applies.
 Here’s why: